mysql/mysql-sys/README.md

 * The delta view is the difference from the beginning to the end.
 Note that for min and max values they are simply the min or max value from the end view respectively, so does not necessarily reflect the minimum/maximum value in the monitored period.
-  Note: except for the metrics/metrics_56 views the delta is only calculation between the first and last outputs.
+  Note: except for the metrics view the delta is only calculation between the first and last outputs.

 Requires the SUPER privilege for "SET sql_log_bin = 0;".

+Versions supported:
+* MySQL 5.6: 5.6.10 and later
+* MySQL 5.7: 5.7.9 and later

 Some configuration options are supported: